Strophox/tetro-tui/README.md

 > - If the lock timer runs out *or* the ground time reaches 2.25s, lock the piece immediately as soon as it touches the next surface.
 > - If the piece falls below the previously lowest recorded y coordinate, reset the ground time.

+Nice.

 </details>

-Nice.
 Although now it *may potentially* be abused by players which keep pieces in the air, only to occasionally touch down and reset the lock timer while hardly adding any ground time (note that this problem vanishes at 20G).

 A small patch for this is to check the last time the piece touched the ground, and if that was, say, less than 2×(drop delay) ago, then act as if the piece had been touching ground all along.
 This way the piece is guaranteed to be counted as "continuously on ground" even with fast upward kicks of height ≤ 2.

 </details>

 In the end, a timer-based extended placement lockdown (+ ground continuity fix) is what I used.
-I have yet to find a nicer system.
+Although there might be a nicer system somehow..

 ## Scoring

-The exact scoring formula is given by the following:
+The exact scoring formula is given as follows:
   <details>

   <summary>Scoring Details and Formula</summary>